-The pipeline will travel close to the existing long term car parking facilities east of Dublin Airport and will be laid mainly in the road with a limited section in existing hardstands to the south of the Eastlands Car Hire Compound.
-The construction of the proposed pipeline may have a direct temporary moderate negative impact on those using the long term car park and car hire facilities as well as the ALSAA sports grounds leading to an indirect temporary slight negative impact on the ancillary operations of the airport.
+The pipeline will travel close to the existing long term car parking facilities east of Dublin Airport and will be laid mainly in the road with a limited section in a grass area within and leading to these car parks.
+The construction of the proposed pipeline may have a direct temporary moderate negative impact on those using the long term car park leading to an indirect temporary slight negative impact on the ancillary operations of the airport.